 Mbappe?
 Kane?
-Pick your England-France combined XI
+Your England-France combined XI

 It's bad enough just trying to pick one team.

 Now imagine being a manager with the England AND France squads available to select a line-up from.
-Well, here you go.
+Well, you did just that and the results are above.

-There are some big decisions to make.
-Is anyone brave - or daft - enough to leave out Kylian Mbappe?
+There were some decisions to make.
+Was anyone brave - or daft - enough to leave out Kylian Mbappe?
 Who partners the France superstar?
-Then do you go for Jordan Pickford or Hugo Lloris in goal?
+Then did you go for Jordan Pickford or Hugo Lloris in goal?

+Before Saturday's mouth-watering quarter-final between the two sides, the results are in and England edge it with seven players selected to France's four.

+Unsurprisingly, Mbappe receives the most selections of any player, with Jude Bellingham and Harry Kane close behind.

-Before Saturday's mouth-watering quarter-final between the two sides, have a go at choosing your combined XI and let us know your selections via #bbcfootball.
+You can still have a go at choosing your combined XI and let us know your selections via #bbcfootball.
 Go!

 My combined England-France XI